 Vintner, Schramsberg Vineyards and Davies Vineyards

-Named President of Schramsberg Vineyards in 2005, Hugh had already spent multiple years as the winemaker and general manager of the winery.
-He had lived and breathed the winery life since he first walked the vineyards as a toddler and as a young man, he ventured away from home to broaden his experiences; earning a master’s degree in enology from the University of California, Davis, an undergraduate degree from Bowdoin College in Maine, and honing his skills at Möet et Chandon in Epernay, Petaluma Winery in South Australia and Mumm Napa Valley.
+Named President of Schramsberg Vineyards in 2005, Hugh had already spent many years as the winemaker and general manager of the winery.
+He had lived and breathed the winery life since he first walked the vineyards as a toddler.
+As a young man, he ventured away from home to broaden his experiences: earning a master’s degree in enology from the University of California, Davis; an undergraduate degree from Bowdoin College in Maine; and honing his skills at Möet et Chandon in Epernay, Petaluma Winery in South Australia and Mumm Napa Valley.
 This diverse background has provided Hugh with the knowledge and skills to take the reins of Schramsberg and guide it into the future.